 Research for used cars

 When buying a used car, it pays to do your research.
 Make sure that the MOT is fully up to date.
 Be confident about opening the bonnet and taking a full look at as much of the car as possible, from the condition of the tyres to the interior and the engine.
 It’s worth knowing the price of basic car parts when considering the ease and practicality of replacing things like wiper blades and mirrors on a second hand car.
+For instance, Duramax Head Studs will cost you around $330.
 Some brands will have much higher repair and replacement costs than others.
 Always consider the mileage against the age of the car.
 If the car is older but has a low mileage you might get a good deal, but be wary of older cars with excessively high mileage.

 When you call a dealer or an individual, always ask some basic questions to avoid ending up with a stolen vehicle.
 Ask for the registration number, make, model, tax disc details and MOT test number.
 Then get online and enter the car number plate into the DVLA’s vehicle enquiry service and make sure the details match up.
 You should also ask the seller to show you their VC5 certificate (the log book) and check it has a DVL watermark.